 American Sycamore, Platanus occidentalis, is a member of the Platanaceae family, which in and of itself is over 100 million years old.
 Individual trees can live to 600 years.
 It’s one of the few trees that, in William Cullina’s words, “you could plant from seed when you are 50 and see it become a decent sized specimen by the time you are 75.”

 Numerous wildlife species eat the American Sycamore seed heads.
-The endangered Cerulean Warbler is said to prefer to perch and sing from Sycamore branches.
+The endangered Cerulean Warbler prefers to prefer to perch and sing from Sycamore branches.
 Other creatures live inside hollow trees such as Pileated Woodpeckers, Barred Owls, Great Crested Flycatchers, Chimney Swifts, and Raccoons.
 It is the larval host plant for the white marked Tussock Moth.

 Native Americans used sycamore for a variety of medicinal purposes and hollowed out trunk sections for dug-out canoes.